 Weather and wind conditions

-Wind is essential to the sport of sailing.
+The wind is essential to the sport of sailing.
 Without wind, there wouldn’t be sailing (well, there wouldn’t be a lot of things, but we’re focusing on sailing today).
 First things first: You should learn how to read the wind.
 Specifically, what direction is it coming from?
 How fast is it?

 It’s a little more complex than simply licking a finger and feeling the direction of the coldness.
 But not too much more difficult.
 You can use your face and rotate it until you feel that the wind is blowing straight into you.
 You can look toward the flapping of a flag to figure out from what direction it’s being swayed.
 You can also inspect the ripples on the surface of the sea to see where they originate (aka where the wind is blowing from).

 Sailors who’ve had many seasons to hone their craft might also be good at reading weather conditions by looking to the clouds.
 If thin and slim Cirrus clouds are above, a storm might be approaching.
 If there are puffy, bulbous singe clouds, you’re probably set for a good day of pleasant weather.
 If you really want to get into it, you can also use topographical variations in your environment to try and predict wind and weather changes.
+It would be handy to download a few sailing apps before setting sail to get as informed as possible.

 The right boat for you